spacial-player-data-visualization/g-player-visualization/README.md

-# G­Player: Visualization of spatial­-temporal play data
+# G­Player: Visualization of Spatial­-temporal Play Data

 > Visualization and Data Management for Player Activity in Games